dprgarner/gomoku/README.md

 ### Flow 2: Join game as an authenticated user

 - Navigate to /
-- Log in to auth. provider (Google?
-Pop-up?)
+- Log in to auth. provider (Firebase)
-- Add something identifying the user's SSO to... localStorage?
 - Choose existing listed game
 - Game is joined
 - Navigate to /game/...